Idlib: Demographics

 In the 2004 census by the Central Bureau of Statistics of Syria, Idlib had a population of 98,791 and in 2010 the population was around 165,000.
 The inhabitants are mostly Sunni Muslim, although there was previously a significant Christian minority, but by 2022 there was only a single elderly Christian man left in the city.
 Idlib is divided into six main districts: Ashrafiyah (the most populous), Hittin, Hejaz, Downtown, Hurriyah, and al-Qusour.

 Economy

 Olive orchards at the outskirts of the city.
 Idlib is a major production center for olives.

 Idlib is a major production center for olives, cotton, wheat and fruits, particularly cherries.
 Other principal crops include almonds, sesame seeds, figs, grapes and tomatoes.
 In 1995 there were roughly 300 hectares planted with various citrus crop.
 Olive oil pressing and textiles are some of the city's local industries.
 The nearby city of Aleppo has an important economic presence in Idlib.

 Idlib is a major agricultural center in Syria.
 It is also historically significant, containing many "dead cities" and tells.

 Because of the rapidly declining value of the Syrian pound, the Turkish lira became widespread in Idlib and was adopted as legal tender in the city on 15 June 2020.
+This was reversed in 2025.